 Glutamic Acid Decarboxylase (GAD65) Antibody Assay, Serum

 Assessing susceptibility to autoimmune (type 1, insulin-dependent) diabetes mellitus and related endocrine disorders (eg, thyroiditis and pernicious anemia).
-Titers generally < or = 0.02 nmol/L. A second islet cell antibody, IA-2, is more predictive for development of type 1 diabetes, but less frequent than GAD65 Ab amongst diabetic patients.
+Titers generally < or =0.02 nmol/L. A second islet cell antibody (IA-2) is more predictive for development of type 1 diabetes, but less frequent than glutamic acid decarboxylase (GAD65) antibody amongst diabetic patients.
 Insulin autoantibodies also serve as a marker of susceptibility to type 1 diabetes.

 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test